Flag of the Federated States of Micronesia: History

 At the start of the First World War, Japan occupied Micronesia, and in 1920, the newly formed League of Nations entrusted the islands to Japan.
 This was the beginning of the South Seas Mandate.
 This lasted until the American occupation, which began in 1944, but wasn't officially revoked until 1947.
 The United Nations then created the Trust Territory of the Pacific Islands (TTIP), which were transferred to the trusteeship of the United States.
 In the 1950s, the residents had protested the adoption of a flag, citing the lack of a cohesive identity for the disparate group of islands, and the scheme to create one was dropped.

 The trust territory first adopted a flag on 24 October 1962, which featured a design of six white stars around a shade of blue based on the flag of the United Nations.
 The flag was designed by Gonzalo Santos and officially approved in 1965 by the National Congress.
 The six stars represented the districts of Yap, Truk, Pohnpei, Palau, Marshall Islands, and Northern Mariana Islands; the latter three did not become part of the eventual Federated States of Micronesia (FSM) in 1979.

 A four-star variation of the former trust territory flag was adopted on 30 November 1978 prior to independence; Kosrae was split from Pohnpei and is represented by the fourth star.
 The blue shade based on the United Nations flag was substituted for a darker blue after the FSM ascended to the Compact of Free Association with the United States on 3 November 1986.

 Design

 Students in Port Vila, Vanuatu, with Marshall Islands and Micronesia flags.

+Variant of the flag of the Federated States of Micronesia that uses a darker blue as it used to be before being changed.

 The four white stars are oriented in a circle with none of the "rays" pointing inwards, adorning a shade of blue representing the Pacific Ocean.
 The ratio of the flag is 10:19 and the width of each star to the flag is 1:5, though it is permissible to reproduce the flag in other dimensions for unofficial purposes.